Romney says comments in video were badly stated but sticks by them

-COSTA MESA, California Republican presidential candidate Mitt Romney said on Monday that disparaging remarks he made about supporters of President Barack Obama in a secretly filmed video were not well stated but he did not back away from them.
+COSTA MESA, Calif., Sept 17 Republican presidential candidate Mitt Romney said on Monday that disparaging remarks he made about supporters of President Barack Obama in a secretly filmed video were not well stated but he did not back away from them.

 "It's not elegantly stated.
 Let me put it that way," Romney said at a hastily arranged news conference in California to respond to his latest stumble on the campaign trail.